MY JOURNEY AS A CHANGEMAKER

 I didn’t know it at the time, but one brief blurb in the Argus Leader back in 1993 would change the course of my life.
 It highlighted an upcoming two-day public engagement process about the future of Sioux Falls, facilitated by Sherry Kafka Wagner—an urban designer who helped create the San Antonio Riverwalk.

 Sherry, with her warm Arkansas accent, commanded the room and every big personality within it.
-She orchestrated an engagement process that shaped a blueprint for the downtown we know today—Phillips to the Falls, historic preservation, and the restoration of Falls Park.
+She orchestrated an engagement process that created a blueprint for the downtown we know today—Phillips to the Falls, historic preservation, and the restoration of Falls Park.

 I was the youngest person there by at least a decade.
 Sherry noticed something in me—she recognized potential.
 After the session, she pulled me aside and encouraged me to apply to Harvard’s Career Discovery Program for Urban Design—a moment that later would help reveal my north star.